hdrummon/HugoHdrummon/content/post/reflection1.md

 <br>
 This week was hard to produce a complete sprint due to my absence from class as I was overseas attending my grandfather funeral.
 This resulted in an increasingly difficult week to understand what is required to be submitted.
 Luckily a fellow student, Dylan Tchan was able to fill me in with what was required for the sprint submission and how to set up this site.
+With his help and further research into understanding how to use GIT, I was able to set up the skeleton files for my website.
 <br>
 <h3> Issues </h3>
 I had some inital issues when preparing to create the website, such as installing the requires software like GIT since the laptop Im currently operating on is a Windows Surface X.
 The issue was due to the new architecture that this new model used, preventing alot of software including some installers of git.
+As a result, I had to use a 32bit installer to have GIT Bash running on the laptop.
 <br>
 Other issues that occured was regarding the Netlify and NameCheap configuration.
 <img src="/img/Netlify1.png" alt="Netlify1.png">
 <br>
 <img src="/img/Namecheap.png" alt="Namecheap.png">
 Once I created the Name-Cheap domain and created the Netlify account, the issue was having the GIT Hub Repo point to Netlify and Netlify linked to NameCheap.
+With careful discussion with Dylan Tchan, I was able to determine that the customer DNS values were wrong, causing the error between the repository and the domain.
 <br>
 The only other significant issue was remembering the correct Git commands used to submit the files to Gitlab.
 By using <code> git init </code> , <code> git add .</code>, <code> git commit
 -m "Comment for push" </code> and <code> git push origin master </code> codes I was able to deploy most of the files from my local computer.